By Frank Newman on 26th October 2016

 “Nearly a third of investors say that the restrictions have impacted on their strategy in the past 12 months (versus 16% the year before), and nearly half of these investors said they have not bought a property they would otherwise have done.
 Nearly 30% say they are less likely to buy another property in the next 12 months than they would have been otherwise.”

-Having said that, there remain a great number of positive impacts on the housing market so while some investors have had their wings clipped, they think property prices will continue to rise.
+Having said that, there remain a great number of positive impacts on the housing market so while some investors have had their wings clipped, they think property prices will continue to rise, and people take advantage of this by learning about other type of investing and using an online broker could be a good option to access this type of investing.

 On the interest rate front, the ANZ expect a cut in the Official Cash Rate in November, but they do not expect this to have any impact on fixed term mortgage rates.
 Their preference remains 1 and 2 year fixed rate terms, but very conservative investors may consider the longer terms.
 They say,